 The Simmons were said to keep pigs, with Doris Ingram who lived in the cottage from 1923 remembering that there was a sty “across the yard” (i.e. in the SE corner of the garden) and a hook in the kitchen ceiling where the pork/hams were hung while they were cured.

-George Simmons died the year after his son John in 1913 but his wife, Mary, continued to live in the cottage until 1921.
-After her death, the Estate allocated the cottage to Charles (Charlie) and Ethel Ingram, a Leigh family from at least the middle of the 19th century.
+George Simmons died the year after his son John in 1913 but his wife, Mary, continued to live in the cottage until early in 1921 when she, too, died.
+After her death, the Estate allocated the cottage to Charles (Charlie) and Ethel Ingram, a Leigh family from at least the middle of the 19th century and they moved into the Cottage later in 1921.
 There is a good deal about the lives of Charlie and Ethel, their two children, their wartime evacuee and Charlie’s father, Ike, in “We Had Everything . . . “ (see index) which is interesting but not necessary to repeat here.
 However, there is no mention of a bread oven and its chimney on the eastern side of the house.
 Perhaps this part of the building was demolished early in the 20th century before the Ingrams arrived but this is unlikely as the three chimneys appear in an undated photograph of the cottage which could be from the 1920s or 1930s or even the 1940s.

 The Historical Society has a copy of the March 1925 lease of the Village Green by the Right Honourable Samuel Hope, Baron Hollenden of Lyghe (sic) to the Rural Parish of Leigh (sic) of the land constituting the Village Green, containing 6 acres and 2 roods or thereabouts for 21 years yielding and paying yearly rent of 5/- (five shillings).
 Cricket and other games were forbidden on Sundays.